About Us | Contact | Subscribe

 By 1923 the "Scranton Sirens" had finally earned their way into the spotlight when they played the grand opening of Crystal Gardens in New York City, (aka St. Nicholas Rink).
 The band was touring Keith Circuit theaters at the time and after this performance the offers began to pour in for more prestigious bookings in vaudeville.

 That Summer they played on the Vaudeville Circut in Philadelphia and in Atlantic City on Sundays, appearing at the Beaux Arts Night Club.
-It was there that Jean Goldkette first saw the band from which he managed to recruit the talented Dorsey Brothers, Sid Trucker and Fred Farrar for his own orchestra.
+It was there that Jean Goldkette first saw the band from which he managed to recruit the ultra-talented Dorsey Brothers, Sid Trucker and Fred Farrar for his own orchestra.

 Re-organizing in 1924 "Sirens'" founder Billy Lustig set his abilities as an expert on talent to the task of finding replacement musicians.
 The final results were as follows: Alfy Evans alto saxophone, Mike Trafficant (later of "Paul Whiteman Orch." and "Eddie Lang Orch." fame) on guitar, Victor D'Apollito on trumpet, and Russ Morgan playing trombone and arranging; with the core of the group still hailing from Philadelphia.